School of Social Welfare

 Faculty

-School of Social Welfare faculty members hold doctoral degrees in social work, social welfare, and other fields.
+School of Social Welfare tenure-track faculty members hold doctoral degrees in social work, social welfare, and other fields.
 Professors of the Practice are faculty who possess expertise in the field of social work and provide students with progressive professional instruction based on extensive experience in the profession.
-In addition, outstanding social work practitioners serve as part-time classroom lecturers, and 300 social work practitioners serve as practicum instructors.
+Multi-term lecturers are both experts in the social work profession and expert teachers.
+In addition, outstanding social work practitioners serve as part-time classroom lecturers, practicum liaisons, and practicum instructors.
+Faculty members serve the public interest and social work profession as consultants and board members in professional and citizens’ organizations.

 Research Office